 One of the most important, and yet misunderstood aspects of insulation, is R-Value.
 R-value is a measure of resistance to heat flow through a given thickness of material.
 In theory, the higher the R-value, the greater that resistance.
 That’s fine as far as it goes, but it’s just one of four key factors that determine the effectiveness of an insulation material.
 See the information below for a better understanding of these factors.

 One of the most important and misunderstood aspects of insulation is R Value.
 Unfortunately, R-Value has taken hold in the consumer’s mind as a universal method for comparing insulations - the higher the R-Value, the better the insulation, end of story.
 But all R-Values are not created equal, because they measure only one of the factors that determine how insulation will perform in the real world.

 Insulation is, first and foremost, meant to stop the movement of heat.
-The problem with using R-Value as the sole yardstick of an insulation’s effectiveness is that heat moves in and out of your home or commercial building in four ways: by conduction (which R-Value measures), and by convection, radiationand air infiltration (none of which R-Value measures).
+The problem with using R-Value as the sole yardstick of an insulation’s effectiveness is that heat moves in and out of your home (or about any other structure) in four ways: by conduction (which R-Value measures), and by convection, radiation and air infiltration (none of which R-Value measures).
 But let’s stick with the concept of R-Value for the moment.

 The R-Values of insulation materials are measured in a lab.
 That would work great - if your home were inside a lab!
 But your home was built outdoors, and that means there are other factors like wind, humidity, and temperature changes in play.
 These factors create pressure differences between the interior and the exterior of the building due to things like hot air rising, wind, and mechanical systems forcing air through every tiny little opening and making its way to the interior or exterior, or to unconditioned areas of the building like attics, basements and crawl spaces.